 Teachers observe students’ day-to-day performance and if a student requires extra attention, support is provided to them during the school day.
 All students are encouraged to interact with teachers and ask questions/seek clarification should they need help.

 Our English as an Additional Language (EAL) programme is designed to integrate EAL students into the mainstream classroom environment.
 Your child will be excused from some non-core subjects to enhance their English language skills with a specialist teacher.
 For more information, please visit the EAL section

 Applicants may not sit in a class as it may affect student learning.
 However, the admissions team is available to answer any questions that you may have.
 If there are any queries that they are unable to answer, the correct information will be sent to you later.
 A meeting with teachers/curriculum leaders may be organised at a later stage, if required.

 You may make the payment using a credit/debit card after submitting the registration form.
 Registration is not considered complete until the payment has been received.
 Bank charges may apply for this transaction.

 All students from Nursery to Year 11 are required to wear a uniform.
 There are separate winter and summer uniforms for daily wear and physical education.
-Years 12 and 13 (IB students) have no uniform but need to follow a dress code.
+Uniforms may be bought from the uniform shop on the premises.